mariozig/saltbroth/docs/categorization-of-prompts.md

 #### Creative Writing
 Name: Creative Writing
 Short Description: Tools and prompts for all forms of creative and narrative writing.
-Long Description: Comprehensive collection of prompts and tools designed to support all aspects of creative writing, from initial ideation to final polish.
-These resources cover a wide range of formats including fiction, poetry, screenwriting, and creative non-fiction, suitable for writers at any experience level.
-The prompts help develop compelling narratives, craft engaging characters, build immersive worlds, and master various writing techniques and styles.
-Writers can use these tools to overcome creative blocks, experiment with new genres, and develop their unique voice while maintaining consistent quality in their work.
+Long Description: Prompts that guide authors through every stage of the writing process.
+From initial concept to final polish, these prompts cover fiction, poetry, screenwriting, and creative non-fiction.
+Includes practical techniques for character development, world-building, and narrative structure.
+Whether you need to overcome writer's block, explore new genres, or develop your voice, you'll find prompts for both short-form and long-form writing.
 Subcategories: Stories & Narratives, Poetry, Scripts, Creative Nonfiction Featured Subcategories: Stories & Narratives, Poetry Related Categories: Visual Arts, Educational